jbcodeforce/kp-data-replication/docs/monitoring.md

 ## Configure monitoring

-To start monitoring our Kafka 2.4 cluster we need to add some monitoring prometheus scrapper definitions, named service monitoring.
+To start monitoring our Kafka 2.4 cluster we need to add some monitoring prometheus scrapper definitions, named service monitor.
+An example of such file can be found [here](https://github.com/jbcodeforce/kp-data-replication/blob/master/monitoring/strimzi-service-monitor.yaml)

 ```
 oc apply -f strimzi-service-monitor.yaml